just-run-my/app-azure-edition/workshop/04-aci/lab-01/README.md

 # Step 1 &mdash; Create a Resource Group

+This assumes that `pulumi new azure-typescript` has been run

 In order to get a location for the resources, we need to ensure that the provider is configured with a default location.
 This location will then be used to create  all the resources in: